 The FNW Division previously introduced an opportunity for the public to share feedback through the public facing division website.
 Themes from this data collection largely focused on the need for attachment to GPs in the community with additional feedback inquiring about finding either a GP or an NP in the community.
-Responses and feedback compiled from April-October 2019 show the most common words used by visitors, as shown by the word cloud below (Figure 5).
+Responses and feedback compiled from April-November 2019 show the most common words used by visitors, as shown by the word cloud below (Figure 5).

-63% of respondents to the online survey noted that they felt dissatisfied with being able to find what they were looking for whereas 50% felt very satisfied.
-The graph below details the satisfaction trends over time since Period 1.
-Analytic analysis of the FNW division website indicated that 47% of visitors to the website first entered through the "finding a family doctor" link.
+67% of respondents to the online survey noted that they felt dissatisfied with being able to find what they were looking for..
+The graph below details the satisfaction trends over time.
+Analytic analysis of the FNW division website indicated that 44% of visitors to the website first entered through the "finding a family doctor" link.